tembo-io/website/blog/2023-10-12-pgvector-and-embeddings/index.md

 (5 rows)
 ```

-However, these specialized indexes are used for `approximate nearest neighbor search`.
+One thing to keep in mind is that these indexes are used for `approximate nearest neighbor search`.
 We’ll explore what that means in a future blog post.

-In any case, the preceding example showed how to generate vectors from a bunch of articles and find relevant information by translating the text to the vector space.
+[Let us know](https://twitter.com/tembo_io) if that would be interesting for you.

+Ok, at this point you should now have a sense of what pgvector is about and how to use it with embeddings.

 ## Conclusion

-In this post, we explored pgvector from a user's perspective.
-We explored how embeddings can be used to answer queries utilizing a vector database.
+In this post, we briefly discussed the concept of `embeddings`, why they are important, and how they can be generated using one of the multiple available libraries.
+We also explored how to store and query the resulting vectors using Postgres and the pgvector extension.

+These concepts are relevant to leveraging a knowledge base in conjunction with LLMs in an emerging technique called RAG.
+Of course, when implementing a real-life solution, [more factors need to be considered](ttps://medium.com/@neum_ai/retrieval-augmented-generation-at-scale-building-a-distributed-system-for-synchronizing-and-eaa29162521), and this post was just an introduction.

-I invite everyone to try pgvector and sentence embeddings extending the example in this post.
-What other uses could this technology have?
-Let us know your thoughts in [@tembo_io](https://twitter.com/tembo_io)
+I invite everyone to try out pgvector (e.g. using the scripts in this post), and the different operations that it offers.
+Also, can you think of other uses of pgvector?
+Let us know your thoughts in [@tembo_io](https://twitter.com/tembo_io).